 In order to provide a specific physicochemical characteristic, water is added to mixtures of ionic substances (salts, acids and bases).
-The ionic pairs in equilibrium in the aqueous solution are then the result of the water functioning as intended and would consequently not be considered to be themselves manufactured, imported or placed on the market.
+The ionic pairs in equilibrium in the aqueous solution are then the result of the water functioning as intended and would consequently not be considered to be themselves manufactured, imported or placed on the market and may under well defined conditions qualify for an exemption under entries 3, 4(a) or 4(b) of Annex V as explained hereafter.